 '''

 dbconn(hgu95av2ENTREZID)

 same as hgu95av2_dbconn()

 dbfile(hgu95av2ENTREZID)

 same as hgu95av2_dbfile()

 dbmeta(hgu95av2_dbconn(), "ORGANISM")

 dbmeta(hgu95av2_dbconn(), "DBSCHEMA")

 dbmeta(hgu95av2_dbconn(), "DBSCHEMAVERSION")

 library("DBI")

 dbListTables(hgu95av2_dbconn())

 #lists all tables on connection

 If you use dbSendQuery instead of dbGetQuery

 (NOTE: for ease of use, this is definititely NOT reccomended)

 Then you may need to know how to list results objects

 dbListResults(hgu95av2_dbconn())

 #for listing results objects

-Sometimes you may want to see all the SQLite databases that are

-presently connected in your session.
-To do that you have to specify

-the driver:

-library("RSQLite")

-drvr <- dbDriver("SQLite")

-#gets the driver for SQLite

-#List all DB Connections using drvr

-dbListConnections(drvr)
+You can also list the fields by using this connection

 dbListFields(hgu95av2_dbconn(), "probes")

-'''

-'''

 dbListFields(hgu95av2_dbconn(), "genes")

 dbschema(hgu95av2ENTREZID)

 same as hgu95av2_dbschema()

 According to the schema, the probes.id column references the genes.id

 column.
 Note that in all tables, the "id" column is an internal id with

 no biological meaning (provided for allowing efficient joins between

+'''

+'''

 tables).

 The information about the probe to gene mapping is in probes:

 dbGetQuery(hgu95av2_dbconn(), "SELECT FROM probes LIMIT 10")

 This mapping is in fact the ENTREZID map:

 toTable(hgu95av2ENTREZID)[1:10, ] # only relevant columns are retrieved

 dbInfo(hgu95av2GO)

 same as hgu95av2_dbInfo()

 ##Advanced example:

 ##Sometimes you may wish to join data from across multiple databases at

 ##once:

 In the following example we will attach the GO database to the

 hgu95av2 database, and then grab information from separate tables

 in each database that meet a common criteria.

 library(hgu95av2.db)

 library("GO.db")

-attachSql <- paste(ATTACH ", GO_dbfile(), " as go;, sep = "")
+attachSql <- paste('ATTACH "', GO_dbfile(), '" as go;', sep = "")

 dbGetQuery(hgu95av2_dbconn(), attachSql)

-sql <- SELECT DISTINCT a.go_id AS "hgu95av2.go_id",
+sql <- 'SELECT DISTINCT a.go_id AS "hgu95av2.go_id",

 a.id AS "hgu95av2.id",

 g.go_id AS "GO.go_id", g.id AS "GO.id",

 g.term, g.ontology, g.definition

 FROM go_bp_all AS a, go.go_term AS g

 WHERE a.go_id = g.go_id LIMIT 10;

 data <- dbGetQuery(hgu95av2_dbconn(), sql)

 data

 For illustration purposes, the internal id "id" and the "go_id"

 from both tables is included in the output.
 This makes it clear

 that the "go_ids" can be used to join these tables but the internal

 ids can NOT.
 The internal IDs (which are always shown as id) are

 suitable for joins within a single database, but cannot be used

 across databases.

 '''

-AnnDbPkg-checker Check the SQL data contained in an SQLite-based annotation package checkMAPCOUNTS(pkgname)
+AnnDbPkg-checker Check the SQL data contained in an SQLite-based annotation package pkgname The name of the SQLite-based annotation package to check.